Prerequisites for the EC2 Serial Console - Amazon Elastic Compute Cloud

 Note

 If you enable SAC on an instance, the EC2 services that rely on password retrieval will not work from the Amazon EC2 console.
 Windows on Amazon EC2 launch agents (EC2Config, EC2Launch v1, and EC2Launch v2) rely on the serial console to execute various tasks.
 These tasks do not perform successfully when you enable SAC on an instance.
-For more information about Windows on Amazon EC2 launch agents, see Configure your Windows instance.
+For more information about Windows on Amazon EC2 launch agents, see Configure your Amazon EC2 Windows instance.
 If you enable SAC, you can disable it later.
 For more information, see Disable SAC and the boot menu.

 Use one of the following methods to enable SAC and the boot menu on an instance.